Surviving the Crash after your Crush

 terms--but you'll never win with

-Casanova, or have him view you as he did before.
-If you keep hitting
+Casanova, or have him view you as he did initially.
+If you keep

-this ball back across the net and let him bait you, your
+hitting this ball back across the net and let him bait

-him drive you crazier, with each contact.
-He's toxic.
+just be helping him drive you crazier, with each contact.
+He's

 MY DEAR, I DON'T GIVE A DAMN.